 20 and 50 grams of carbs – how much food is that?

 You can eat a lot of vegetables before reaching 20 grams of net carbs, even if you add some colorful peppers and tomatoes.
-Roughly 20 ounces – more than half a kilo – of vegetables, full of other nutrients (low-carb vegetables guide).
+Roughly 20 ounces – more than half a kilo – of vegetables, which are full of other nutrients.

-On the other hand, just one half of a hamburger bun can contain 20 grams of carbs, adding up to the entire day’s ration of carbs on a keto low-carb diet.
+On the other hand, just half a large hamburger bun can contain 20 grams of carbs, adding up to the entire day’s ration of carbs on a keto diet.
 In that case, regular bread is not really an option.
 But there are low-carb breads that are much lower in carbs.

 20 grams of carbs in high-carb foods

-Just one large potato contains 20 grams of carbs, the daily limit on a keto low-carb diet.
+Just one large potato contains 20 grams of net carbs, the daily limit on a keto low-carb diet.
 As does one half of a large hamburger bun.
-Or a few bites of rice or pasta.
+Or half a cup of rice or pasta.

 These foods practically can’t be included at all on a keto low-carb diet, and only in small amounts – if at all – on a more liberal low-carb diet.

 Furthermore, there are are tons of other delicious low-carb side dishes that can replace the pasta, rice and potatoes.

 20 grams of carbs in lower-carb foods

 Getting to 20 grams of net carbs by just eating spinach (bottom right plate) requires an enormous effort.
 At 1.4 grams of net carbs per 100 grams you’d have to eat about three pounds (1.5 kilos) or 42 cups of spinach.
 Please note that this is much more than what is shown above.
 This is simply all the spinach we could fit onto the plate!